 In order to receive this status, the organization must file Form 1023 or 1024 with the IRS and receive a confirmation from them.
 Tax-exempt organizations file an annual report of their operations, finances, activities, and management to the IRS by using Form 990.
 Non-profits typically file as a Section 501(c)(3) organization.

 An automatic extension is granted whenever an organization is filing Form 8868 for the first time for that tax year.
 There are no explanations required to file for an automatic extension and the IRS recommends that any organization believing that it will miss the filing deadline should file for an extension just in case.
-Simply submit the form and the IRS will grant you the additional 3 months to file.
+Simply submit the extension Form 8868 and the IRS will grant you the additional 3 months time to file your nonprofit return.